aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-protection/_index.md

 Use the code below in a Java application to perform the same tasks – lock and unlock different elements of your diagram – using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Protection-VisioDiagramProtection-VisioDiagramProtection.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Protection-VisioDiagramProtection-VisioDiagramProtection.java" >}}
 ### **Edit the Visio Shape Protection**
 Protecting Visio shapes allow users to lock specific aspects of shapes.
 Aspects of shapes that can be locked through shape protection include width, height, x-position, y-position, rotation and more.
 Developers can achieve this using [Aspose.Diagram for Java](https://products.aspose.com/diagram/java).